KhronosGroup/Khronosdotorg/legal/privacy-policy.md

 **Certificates**: Khronos Members and Adopters may file certificates (e.g.: IP Disclosure, WG Exclusion) which contain Contact Information.

-**Payment Information**: To purchase Services (including registering for events, training), users may be asked to be directed to a third-party site, such as Paypal or Stripe, to pay for their purchases.
+**Payment Information**: To purchase Services (including registering for events, training), users may be asked to be directed to a third-party site, such as PayPal or Stripe, to pay for their purchases.
 If applicable, the third-party site may collect payment information directly to facilitate a transaction.
 Khronos generally only records the result of the transaction and any references to the transaction record provided by the third-party site.

 **Event Registrations**: When you register for one of our events (e.g., face-to- face meetings) to participate as an attendee, a speaker or a sponsor, we collect Personal Information that includes Contact Information, sessions attending, and other information.
 We may optionally collect Personal Information such as likes, interests, dietary restrictions, and other background information.
 In addition, if you provide it, we may collect Personal Information about disabilities, medical conditions and allergies in order to provide appropriate accommodations for attendees.